ihSomik/test/README.md

 ## 💡 Fun Facts

-> *“A machine learning engineer’s favorite camping spot?
-The Random Forest!”*
+> *A machine learning engineer’s favorite camping spot?
+The Random Forest!*
 > — Advanced Learning Algorithms, Week 4

-> Andrew Ng’s AI helicopter first learned how to fly and then progressed to performing stunts, impressively mastering flips and other maneuvers.
+> *Andrew Ng’s AI helicopter first learned how to fly and then progressed to performing stunts, impressively mastering flips and other maneuvers.*
 > — Unsupervised Learning, Recommenders, and Reinforcement Learning, Week 3
 > [Watch the video →](https://youtu.be/M-QUkgk3HyE?si=UIJ06IplgsGNnld9)